 Modern-day students spend most of their waking hours sharpening their minds at school, building relationships with friends and families, and pursuing a wide variety of hobbies.
 Although students tend to think of their social, academic, and physical activities as separate, these areas are quite synergistic, meaning success in one area translates to success in another.
 Conversely, ignoring one dimension of life has negative consequences on the others.
 We have discussed the importance of physical health in past blogs about sleep and nutrition, but perhaps the most important of these synergistic activities is exercise.

-Let’s look at 5 of the most basic ways regular exercise can have benefits for students of all ages, from kindergarten to college.
+Let’s look at five of the most basic ways regular exercise can have benefits for students of all ages, from kindergarten to college.

-While it may not seem practical for most kids to get 20 minutes activity in before their classes, other studies have suggested that having even just one workout per week had a noticeable effect on students’ overall performance.
+While it may not seem practical for most kids to get twenty minutes of activity in before their classes, other studies have suggested that having even just one workout per week had a noticeable effect on students’ overall performance.

 Brain Cell Development